dkashkin/eb1policies/README.md

 # eb1policies
-org policies for enterprise blueprints
+org policies for enterprise blueprints in Argolis